 Endorsement Eligibility Pathway

-Earned a bachelor’s degree from an accredited institution, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Completed a minimum of 24 semester hours in areas relevant to the endorsement area being sought, which are the same as those for the corresponding 7-12 endorsement;
+Completed a minimum of 24 semester hours in areas relevant to the endorsement area being sought, which are the same as those for the corresponding 6-12 endorsement; and

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods); and

-Passed Basic Skills Test in reading, writing, and mathematics, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.
+Passed basic skills test in reading, writing, and mathematics, in accordance with Maine Department of Education Regulation 13, or

+achieved at least a 3.0 cumulative GPA in all courses required for the certification, or

+completed a successful portfolio review demonstrating competency in Maine’s Initial Teacher Standards.

 Conditional Certificate for this Endorsement

-Earned a bachelor’s degree from an accredited college or university in accordance with Part I Section 4.4 of this rule; and
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule; and

 Completed a minimum of 24 semester hours in areas relevant to the endorsement area being sought.